DannyLeeBeasley/daniel-beasley-web/README.md

 This site is built using HTML, Vanilla JavaScript, and SCSS.
-It is deployed through Google Cloud Platform CI/CD linked to the GitHub repository.
+It is deployed through Google Cloud Platform using CI/CD linked to this GitHub repository.